wjmccann/wjmccann.github.io/_posts/2018-01-07-Stapler-1-Walkthrough.md

 I run nikto against the web server and find that there are three subdirectories - /admin112233/, /blogblog/ and /phpmyadmin/
 ![](/img/stapler/nikto2.png)

-The /admin112233/ directory redirects me to xss-payloads.com, however blogblog lands me at the WordPress blog that I knew was running somewhere.
+The /admin112233/ directory redirects me to xss-payloads.com, however /blogblog/ lands me at the WordPress blog that I knew was running somewhere.
 ![](/img/stapler/blog.png)

 I run wpscan against the WordPress Instance and enumerate all users.
 From the wpscan I see that /wp-content/ and /wp-includes/ have directory listing enabled.
 I viewed the installed plugins and saw that advanced-video-embed-embed-videos-or-playlists v1.0 is installed.
 A little bit of research reveals that this plugin is vulnerable to a [LFI exploit](https://www.exploit-db.com/exploits/39646/).